aka7/cis-rhel-ansible-audit/README.md

 ```
 reportgen_control.py will output file called  reports/html/cis_report_per_control.html

+This will generate report of all the runs found in reports/raw dir, list only the failed controls and which hosts failed.
+For all hosts given in test-hosts inventory file.

 open file in browser, or place in www dir on a webserver to view.
-This is static file.
+This is a static file.

-Scripts are in progress and has been create for a quick html view of the reports generated.
+These reports scripts are in progress  and has been created for a quick html view of the reports generated.

-All the scripts needs to run from current dir of where playbook.yml.
+All the scripts needs to run from current dir of where playbook.yml is located.

 # NOTES On Custom_reporter plugin

-  - Logs only if a task has a name
+  - Logs only if a task has a name, this so we can managed logging and only log the tasks we like to report on by giving a name.
   - Do not add any comma(,) in name.
 This is because of summary_report.csv , otherwise you will have more fields when you open the file in excel.

 TODO:
-  - add missing sections ( 8)
-  - work on custom_logger to output in json (DONE)
   - create reports based on the output (html)  (IN PROGRESS)
-  - show remedy options
+  - show remedy options for each failed control

 # Limitations
 requires ansible > 2.1